anthonyshort/anthonyshort.me/source/2012/01/kyoto.html.markdown

 date: 2012/01/29
 ---

 I've spent the last two and a bit days here in Kyoto and I've fallen in love with the city.
-Everything about it is exactly what I expected of Japan.
-The streets are crowded and full of people walking down tiny alleys filled with shops, restaurants, cafés and just about anything you can imagine.
+Everything about it is exactly what I expected of life in Japan.
+The streets are crowded and full of people walking down tiny alleys filled with shops, restaurants, cafés and more.
 Even the run-down areas in dirty alleys become alive at night.
-At night the city itself takes on a cyberpunk vibe with bright, colourful lights, loud incomprehensible advertising, crazy fashion and rustic building exteriors which combine with Japanese cultural elements to produce something you'd expect to see in Bladerunner or Deus Ex.
+At night the city itself takes on a cyberpunk vibe with bright, colourful lights, loud incomprehensible advertising, crazy fashion and rustic building exteriors.
+This all combines with Japanese culture to produce something you'd expect to see in Bladerunner or Deus Ex.
 It's really out of this world.

 <figure>
 	<img src="/images/2012/01/kyoto-night-1.jpg" alt="Kyoto at night" />
 	<figcaption>I've just fallen into Bladerunner.
 Every single alley way looks like this.</figcaption>
 </figure>

-The sheer number of shops, alleys and Japanese culture all intermingling is what intrigues me the most.
-They are dozens of alleys in a couple of blocks and they are all filled with amazing and beautiful restaurants.
-Even down the dankest alley you might find a small, exquisitely japanese-fashioned entrance for a restaurant deep within.
+The sheer number of shops and the way the integrate their culture is what intrigues me the most.
+There are dozens of alleys in a couple of blocks and they are all filled with amazing and beautiful restaurants.
+Even down the dankest alley you might find a small, exquisitely japanese-fashioned restaurant deep within.

 The first afternoon I arrived I just walked around looking at the city and getting my bearings.
 There's so much to take in it's almost overwhelming.
-For dinner I wandered down an alley and found a beautiful little restaurant called the Kitchen Barbeque (I think).
-I was the only person in the restaurant, which is something I've been doing lately as it gives me a chance to get to know the people there.
+For dinner I wandered down an alley and found a little restaurant called the Kitchen Barbeque (I think).
+I was the only person in the restaurant.
+This is something I've been doing lately as it gives me a chance to get to know the people there.
 I couldn't understand the menu so I ordered the only item I could read, okonomiyaki.
 A japanaese-style, unsweetened pancake with vegetables, meat, japanese mayonnaise, a bbq-style sauce and bonito on top.

 <figure>
 	<img src="/images/2012/01/okonomiyaki.jpg" alt="Okonomiyaki in Kyoto" />